ERnsTL/flowd/README.md

 * Extraction of data from frame body
 * Routing based on frame contents or header values
 * Time-based events with cron expressions
-* Counter for packets and packet sizes
+* Counter for packets, packet sizes and packets matching by header field
 * Example login prompt and command-line interaction component
 * Example terminal UI component sending messages into the network